1995–96 Milwaukee Bucks season

 The 1995–96 Milwaukee Bucks season was the 28th season for the Milwaukee Bucks in the National Basketball Association.

+Season summary

+Off-season

-The Bucks received the eleventh overall pick in the 1995 NBA draft, and selected power forward Gary Trent out of Ohio University, but soon traded him to the Portland Trail Blazers in exchange for shooting guard, and top draft pick Shawn Respert out of Michigan State University.
+The Bucks received the eleventh overall pick in the 1995 NBA draft, and selected power forward Gary Trent out of Ohio University, but soon traded him to the Portland Trail Blazers in exchange for rookie shooting guard, and first-round draft pick Shawn Respert out of Michigan State University.
 During the off-season, the team re-signed free agent and former Bucks All-Star forward Terry Cummings, and acquired former All-Star center Kevin Duckworth from the Washington Bullets.
 Early into the regular season, they traded Todd Day and Alton Lister to the Boston Celtics in exchange for Sherman Douglas, and dealt Eric Murdock and second-year forward Eric Mobley to the expansion Vancouver Grizzlies in exchange for Benoit Benjamin.

+For the season, the Bucks revealed new dark green alternate road uniforms, which featured a buck in purple and silver colors on the front of their jerseys, a black, silver and purple trim, and dark green-to-purple fade gradient side panels with a silver outline on the bottom of their shorts; the shorts also featured the team's primary logo on the left leg, and the jersey number on the right leg.
+The team's new alternate uniforms would remain in use until 1999.